A Bayesian approach to functional regression: theory and computation: Introduction

 \subsubsection{Organization of the article}

 The rest of the paper is organized as follows.
 In Section~\ref{sec:methodology} we explain the Bayesian methodology and the functional regression models we propose, including an overview of the reversible jump MCMC scheme.
-In Section~\ref{sec:consistency} we derive a theoretical posterior consistency result.
-The empirical results of the experimentation are contained in Section~\ref{sec:results}, along with a short discussion of computational details.
+In Section~\ref{sec:consistency} we derive theoretical posterior consistency and posterior concentration results.
+The empirical findings of the experimentation are contained in Section~\ref{sec:results}, along with a short discussion of computational details.
 Lastly, the conclusions drawn from this work are presented in Section~\ref{sec:conclusion}.
-Moreover, additional details and results are included in Appendices~\ref{app:model-choice},~\ref{app:theory},~\ref{app:experiments} and~\ref{app:source-code}.
+Additional details, proofs and results are included in Appendices~\ref{app:model-choice},~\ref{app:proofs},~\ref{app:experiments} and~\ref{app:source-code}.